 3. Best Card for Those Who Love Perks

-Boasting some unique benefits, such as a 20-percent statement credit on Uber rides purchased with this card, the Capital One Quicksilver lives up to its reputation as a seamless way to get rewarded for your purchases.
-This card also totes extra-special perks like 0-percent intro APRs and no annual fee.
+The Capital One Quicksilver Cash Rewards Credit Card lives up to its reputation as a seamless way to get rewarded for your purchases.
+This card also totes extra-special perks like an intro-APR deal and no annual fee.

 You won’t have to remember to “sign up” for your reward categories, either; cardholders earn cash-back rewards on every purchase without special action required.
 Rewards never expire and can be redeemed for cash back at any time.

 Getting your new card is just the beginning of a lifetime of new but exciting responsibility.
-We recommend that you always do the following when using your credit cards:
+We recommend that you always do the following when using your credit card:

-- Pay special attention to purchase and balance transfer offers that may come your way when opening a card.
+- Beware of interest rates.
+Pay special attention to purchase and balance transfer offers that may come your way when opening a card.
 While some offers may promise low or no interest, the fees for such transfers may be too high to justify the offer.

-- Always pay more than the minimum.
+- Don’t do the minimum.
+Always pay more than the minimum.
 If you are unable to pay in full, try to pay as much as you can.
 Interest accumulates quickly!

-All of the cards featured in this list are easy to manage and make a great first step into the world of responsible consumer credit use.
+All of the Capital One starter credit cards featured in this list are easy to manage and make a great first step into the world of responsible consumer credit use.